Startseite ❯ Solar-Fachartikel ❯ Expert Knowledge ❯ Manual, machine-based, or robotic? A comparison of the best cleaning methods

 Which method is right in a specific case is closely linked to the cleaning interval – because more frequent cleanings require particularly efficient and scalable solutions.

-→ How often should you clean a solar system?
+→ How often should a solar system be cleaned?

 At the same time, the following applies: Which method makes economic sense depends heavily on cleaning costs and the level of soiling.